Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture5.md

-# Lecture 5
+# Lecture 5 `03/08/21`

 We shall study about Thales now.
 Perspectives are different from Opinions.
 To talk about philosophy, we need to study the history.
+We are going to start with the pre-Socratic period.

 ## Thales of Miletus